 My advice: see what your potential photographer loves to shoot.
 What kind of lighting do they prefer?
 Look at their portfolio and see what they tend to capture and share.
-If they're sharing it on social media, it probably means that they love that photo so chances are, you're going to have similar photos in your gallery.
-You are trusting this person to document your biggest moments, and they are probably going to see and capture things that others (including you) wouldn't have noticed on your wedding day.
+How do they document the day?
+If they're sharing it on social media, it probably means that they love that photo, so chances are, you're going to have similar photos in your gallery.
+You are trusting this person to document one of your biggest days, and they are probably going to see and capture things that others (including you) wouldn't have noticed on your wedding day.
 So find out how your potential photographer shoots.

 You may not know the ins and outs of editing.
 I definitely didn’t understand it all when I was choosing my photographer.
 But I did know what I was drawn to.
 I knew what I liked.
 So that’s where I started.
 Pretend we have three photographers again.
 Photographer one might have a light and airy style with shadows that have been brought up on the slider and bright highlights too!
 Photographer 2 might take a more moody approach with greener tints.
 Photographer 3 likes muted colors, but her photos tend to be warmer.

 Again, all just possibilities, and nothing wrong with any of them!
 Editing is SUCH a form of art, and a photographer works to develop their style.
 First priority here is to find a photographer that shows a consistent editing style.
 I can't stress this enough.
 You want all your images to look like they were taken on the same day, and you definitely want your photo album or prints to look cohesive.
 Secondly, think about what style you’re drawn to.
 What style do you want hanging on the walls of your home?
 What style do you want to see in your wedding album in 2 years and 20 years?
 Look at different photographers, and find what style you like!